Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: System Model

+The proposed \ac{MIGHT} model captures advection- and diffusion-driven molecule transport, see Fig.~\ref{fig:System_Model}b).
+Below, we first model advective transport.

-A time-invariant flow rate\footnote{Time-invariant blood flow is an accurate approximation in medium-sized and small vessels of the \ac{CVS}, where pulsatility is damped by the Windkessel effect of the preceding large arteries~\cite{Aaronson2012}.} $Q$ at $n_\mathrm{in}$ establishes a pressure gradient between $n_\mathrm{in}$ and $n_\mathrm{out}$, inducing laminar flow throughout each pipe $p_i$ in the \ac{VN}, characterized by a flow rate $Q_i$ and a cross-sectional average flow velocity
+At each inlet node $n_{\mathrm{in},a}\in\mathcal{N}_\mathrm{in}$, an arbitrary flow rate $Q_{\mathrm{in},a}>0$ is applied.
+This induces a time-invariant fluid flow\footnote{Time-invariant blood flow is an accurate approximation in medium-sized and small vessels of the \ac{CVS}, where pulsatility is damped by the Windkessel effect of the preceding large arteries~\cite{Aaronson2012}.} in each pipe $p_i$ of the \ac{VN}, characterized by the flow rate $Q_i$ and the cross-sectional average flow velocity

+The flow rates and velocities in~\eqref{eqn:Average_Cross-Sectional_Velocity} are computed using an equivalent electrical circuit model, similar to~\cite{Jakumeit2025} and~\cite{Chahibi2013}.
+Specifically, each pipe $p_i$ is assigned a hydraulic resistance according to the Hagen–Poiseuille law~\cite[Eq.~(14)]{Chahibi2013}

+where $\mu$ denotes the dynamic fluid viscosity.
+Fluid inflow sources are modeled as electrical current sources, and a circuit mirroring the \ac{VN} topology is constructed, see Figs.~\ref{fig:Notation_and_Equiv_Circuit}a) and~\ref{fig:Notation_and_Equiv_Circuit}b).
+At the outlet nodes $n_{\mathrm{out},b}\in\mathcal{N}_\mathrm{out}$, non-zero \textit{terminal hydraulic resistances} may be present; hence, zero outlet pressure is not assumed by default.
+These terminal resistances are modeled as additional resistors $R_{\mathrm{out},b}$ connected to electrical ground in the equivalent circuit.
+Physiologically, they represent the hydraulic resistance of the downstream vasculature that is not explicitly included in the considered \ac{VN}, see Fig.~\ref{fig:System_Model}a).
+By applying node voltage analysis, the electrical currents, and thus the flow rates $Q_i$, are then obtained directly.
+The equivalent circuit corresponding to the exemplary \ac{MIMO}-\ac{VN} in Fig.~\ref{fig:Notation_and_Equiv_Circuit}a) is depicted in Fig.~\ref{fig:Notation_and_Equiv_Circuit}b), with terminal resistances highlighted in red.